 A child's birthday is important to their self-image.
 Being a year older is a milestone in a young child's world.
 We have a party with his/her peers during p.m. snack.
 We will make or give the birthday boy/girl a crown and will sing the birthday song.
 The crown and song are a center tradition.
 Treats are to be store bought and purchased within 24 hours of usage (Illinois Child Care Act 1969.)
 Please remember that even birthday treats must be peanut-free.
-If you bring a box cake mix and frosting, your child will pick some friends to help make his/her cupcakes.

 Because of religious tradition or cultural backgrounds, families celebrate holidays in their own way.
 We strive to represent all families (cultures, traditions and beliefs) throughout our program.
 We encourage children and parents to talk about family traditions of holiday celebration.